+\parbold{District size design heterogeneity and recommendations.} Our discussion above suggests that two- or three-member districts (as possible depending on the number of seats) with STV or PAV would work well across most political conditions in the United States.
+In particular, fairness-minded independent commissions can achieve proportional outcomes in every state up to rounding, and advantage-minded partisans have their power to gerrymander significantly curtailed.

-While two-member and three-member districts are effective on average, individual states can further promote proportional outcomes by tuning MMD constraints based on their population, partisan lean, and political geography (see Appendix \cref{fig:boxall} for full state-by-state results).
-In particular, we observe that small and highly partisan states both benefit from larger districts.
-Smaller states have fewer opportunities for wasted votes to cancel out and so can more easily become disproportionate.
-Highly partisan states often suffer from the `Massachusetts's problem' and so minority parties have trouble breaking the requisite threshold.
-Similarly, states with significant geographic self-segregation could protect the political power of both concentrated and diffuse voters with larger districts that inherently waste fewer surplus and losing votes.
-In all cases, however, it is important to specify a precise number of seat sizes and not allow a mix (as is the case in H.R.
-4000), as these extra degrees of freedom offer additional opportunities for gerrymandering.
+However, there is also important heterogeneity; individual states can further promote proportional outcomes by tuning MMD parameters based on their population, partisan lean, and political geography.
+See Appendix \cref{fig:boxall} for full state-by-state results; here, we discuss the most relevant factors influencing `optimal' district size.
+We observe that small and highly partisan states both benefit from larger districts.
+Smaller states have fewer opportunities for wasted votes to cancel out across districts and so can more easily become disproportionate.
+In contrast, highly partisan states often suffer from the `Massachusetts problem,' where minority parties have difficulty breaking the requisite threshold in any district due to their diffuse voter base.
+In general, states with significant geographic self-segregation could protect the political power of both concentrated and diffuse voters with larger districts that inherently waste fewer surplus and losing votes.